Food Ads on TV

 Researchers at the University of Chicago watched nearly 100,000 30-second advertisements for food products including breakfast cereals, snacks, sweets and drinks, that were aired on television during programs watched by two- to 17-year-olds.

-The results of this long-term study published in the scientific journal Pediatrics (2007) showed that of the more than 50,000 food ads seen by children aged 2-11, 97.8 percent of were for products high in fat, sugar and sodium, or salt.
+of the more than 50,000 food ads seen by children aged 2-11, 97.8 percent of were for products high in fat, sugar and sodium, or salt.

 The older age group didn’t fare much better.
 Of the more than 47,000 food ads researchers watched targeting the 12-17 year olds, nearly 90% of the food ads were also for foods of poor nutritional quality.
 LINK